-In Clearwater County's Strategic Plan 2019-2022, Council has formally recognized the goal of providing Internet accessibility to the majority of County residents and businesses as a key priority.
+In Clearwater County's Strategic Plan 2022-26, Council has recognized the goal of providing Internet accessibility to the majority of County residents and businesses as a key priority.

 As part of its efforts to bridge the digital divide in the County, Council has committed to building a high-speed broadband Internet network.

 The Core Backbone Broadband Internet Plan 2020-2025 is a six-stage project that would use a combination of over 360 kilometres of fibre-optic cable and wireless towers to provide high-speed Internet connectivity throughout the County.

 For more information, please see answers below to FREQUENTLY ASKED QUESTIONS about the broadband project.

 Will the County’s broadband network enable Internet Service Providers to improve and expand service?